dpriskorn/wikibase-backend/ARCHITECTURE/ARCHITECTURE-CHANGELOG.md

 Modified `POST /entity` endpoint to implement content hash deduplication:

 **Behavior:**
-- Calculates SHA-256 hash of entity data (sorted keys for consistent hashes)
+- Calculates rapidhash of entity data (sorted keys for consistent hashes)
 - Compares with head revision's content_hash (if exists)
 - If hashes match: Returns head revision idempotently (no new revision)
 - If hashes differ: Creates new revision with hash stored